Click here for a printable version of Josh's biography.

 Email Josh: firstname.lastname@example.org

 Josh graduated from St. John’s School in Houston in 1995.
 He received a BA with honors from Duke University in 1999, where he was a student member of the Board of Trustees.
 He received a JD from the University of Texas School of Law in 2002.
-His wife, Emily, is a civil lawyer and author.
+His wife, Emily, is an author and retired civil lawyer.
 They have two sons, Jacob and Wyatt.

 Josh is licensed to practice before the United States Supreme Court; the United States Court of Appeals for the Fifth Circuit; the United States District Court for the Southern, Northern, Eastern, and Western Districts of Texas; and the Texas state courts.

 Josh is a member of the American Bar Association (ABA), National Association of Criminal Defense Lawyers (NACDL) (Life Member), Texas Criminal Defense Lawyers Associations (TCDLA), Harris County Criminal Lawyers Association (HCCLA), and Houston Bar Association (HBA).
 He also is a Fellow of the Texas Bar Foundation, a charitable organization whose selective membership consists of one-third of 1% of licensed Texas lawyers.

 Josh has been recognized as a Texas Super Lawyer from 2016-19 and as a Texas Super Lawyer Rising Star, one of the top Texas criminal defense lawyers under the age of 40, for 11 years in a row from 2006-16.

 Josh has taught criminal litigation as an adjunct professor at the University of Houston Law Center.

 Josh is the past-president of the Alumni Board of St. John’s School and serves on the Houston Steering Committee of the University of Texas Law School Alumni Association and on the Board of Directors of Breakthrough Houston, an educational non-profit.

 PUBLICATIONS AND SPEECHES